samuelashraff/Software-Project-Team6-CV/CV.md

 # Team 6 CV

 **About Us**
-We are a team for you and we are interested in you.
+We are a team of computer science students

 **Skills**
-We konw how to code
+We know how to code

 **Interests**